paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 5. Hit the **Enter** key to reload the page and see the change!

 > [!NOTE]
 > You can also add a URL parameter if one is not present.
 Docsify-This uses smart defaults (like `font-size=18px`), so parameters only appear in the URL when you've changed them.
-To modify a default parameter, just add it to the URL with `&parameter=value`!
+To modify a default parameter, just add it to the URL with `&parameter=value`.

 ### Some Other Commonly Added or Adjusted Parameters